 Cygexpa still remains, but now as a mere hypercorp with some extremely profitable deals.
 It has continued the expansion outwards into the Cygnus clouds, perhaps trying to rebuild itself as an Outer Volume empire or because Lohengrin have no other ideas.
 Shareholders remain in the inner sphere or their own mid-region private mini-empires, keeping watch on how Lohengrin tries to keep them rich but ever more distant from the actual corporation.
 Only a few have moved with Lohengrin outwards, perhaps hoping to be the founders of something new in the wild west of Cygnus.

-Meanwhile, many of the ex-Cygexban corporations and polities in the volume have evolved and claded in their own direction, free from the regulating influence of Lohengrin.
+Meanwhile, many of the ex-Cygexpan corporations and polities in the volume have evolved and claded in their own direction, free from the regulating influence of Lohengrin.
 Many retain fairly cordial links with the parent archailect and with the new, loosely organised Cygexpan Commonwealth; favoured trade relations, low tariff deals, and so on.
-Others however want nothing to do with Lohengrin Cygexba, and some have been undermined by the Dominion and the MPA.
+Others however want nothing to do with Lohengrin Cygexpa, and some have been undermined by the Dominion and the MPA.

-In the current era the central worlds of the new Cygexban Commonwealth is a loose polity benignly overseen by various avatars and subnodes of the Heavenly Reach, who retains Eir influence in the region, even after Lohengrin's outward migration.
+In the current era, the central worlds of the new Cygexpan Commonwealth are a loose polity overseen benignly by various avatars and subnodes of the Heavenly Reach, who retain Eir influence in the region, even after Lohengrin's outward migration.
 Seeking opportunities and hoping to make it big, investors and dreamers flood the region, and those ex-shareholders who stayed with Lohengrin have found themselves, ironically, wealthier than they ever were during the old days.

 But beyond the Commonwealth AIs' immediate sphere of influence, things are a lot more chaotic.
 Ripple-effects from transcends seem to be increasing.
 A number of colonies were cut off from the Wormhole Nexus following the breakup of House Cygexpa, including some, like Guanche, which reverted to barbarism.